jdadavid/Jl2pluto.jl/README.md

 # Jl2pluto.jl

-Convert an ordinary Julia (.jl) file to Pluto notebook
+Jl2pluto.jl : Convert an ordinary Julia file to Pluto notebook.

+Call by :

+  julia Jl2pluto [-f] inputfile.jl [outputplutonb.jl]

+  If unspecified, outputplutonb.jl  defaults to "inputjfile-pluto.jl"
+  If no "-f", do not overwrite existing output notebook If    "-f", force write output notebook, erasing it if already existing